davidlbowman/reminder-app-cli/README.md

 ## File Structure

--   `startReminders.ts`: The main entry point of the application.
+-   `reminderApp.ts`: The main entry point of the application.
 It defines the `Reminder` interface and the `config` array, which contains the reminder configurations.
 It also starts the reminders by calling `logReminderAndPlaySound` for each reminder.
 -   `utilities/`: A directory containing utility functions used by the application.
     -   `generateRandomColor.ts`: Generates a random color represented as an array of three numbers (red, green, blue).
     -   `getColorCode.ts`: Takes an array of three numbers representing a color and returns the corresponding ANSI escape code for that color.